justeat/JustEat.RecruitmentTest/Test.Data.Engineer.md

 The technical test consists of two tasks:

-* Write an app that can generate core business events in batches; then write those events to a JSON delimited file at specified intervals.
+* Write an app that can generate core business events in batches; then write those events to a line-delimited JSON file at specified intervals.
-* Stream the JSON delimited files that you generated in step one into program which will output a running total of each event type to the terminal every five seconds.
+* Stream the line-delimited JSON files that you generated in step one into program which will output a running total of each event type to the terminal every five seconds.

 1. Write an app that can generate core business events:

 	* Each order will produce two events namely (`OrderPlaced`, `OrderAccepted`) or (`OrderPlaced`, `OrderCancelled`).
 	* For every five orders, four orders will consist of `OrderPlaced` and `OrderAccepted` events and one order of `OrderPlaced` and `OrderCancelled` events.
-	* The batch of events within a given interval should be stored in a JSON delimited file named `orders-<timestamp>.json` ex. orders-2017-05-14-18-47-29-879763.json
+	* The batch of events within a given interval should be stored in a line-delimited JSON file named `orders-<timestamp>.json` ex. orders-2017-05-14-18-47-29-879763.json
 	* The app must take 4 arguments
 		* number-of-orders - Number of orders to generate which will each produce two events.
 		* batch-size - Batch size of events per file.